horned-screamer-2048-GettyImages-1283893542

 Horned Screamer

 Appearance: The Horned Screamer is a large bird with a body length of about 89 cm - 35 in).
-It has a distinctive appearance with a black or dark gray scaling on white chest, a long neck, and a prominent, upward-curving, horn-like structure on top of its head.
+It has a black or dark gray scaling on white chest, a long neck, and a prominent, upward-curving, horn-like structure on top of its head.
 Wing spurs.
 Thick sponge-like skin.
 It also features a red patch of bare skin around the base of its chicken-like bill with a small knob-like projection.

 Habitat: The Horned Screamers inhabit a range of wetland habitats, including marshes, swamps, rivers, and freshwater lakes.
 They can be found in both lowland and mountainous regions (500 to 1000 m).
 They prefer areas with abundant aquatic vegetation and dense reeds, as they use these habitats for nesting and foraging.

-Behavior: Horned Screamers are primarily terrestrial birds but are capable of short flights.
+Behavior: Horned Screamers are terrestrial birds but are capable of short flights.
 They are often observed walking on the ground or perching on top of trees.
-They are social birds and typically live in small family groups or pairs.
+They are social birds and live in small family groups or pairs.
 When threatened or alarmed, they can emit loud, wailing calls.
 They are also known for their strong, territorial behavior and may aggressively defend their nesting sites.

 Breeding: Horned Screamers form monogamous pairs during the breeding season.
 They build large, bulky nests made of vegetation in marshy or swampy areas.
 The nests are typically constructed above water, attached to branches or vegetation.
 The female lays a clutch of 2-7 eggs, and both parents participate in incubation and rearing of the chicks.